The Birds Seen at the

 John Luft & Jim Van Leeuwen

 Why is there such an abundant suite of wildlife, particularly birds on Great Salt Lake?
 Take a ride with the wildlife biologist who is responsible for monitoring the lake’s health.
 Board the Utah Division of Wildlife Resources research boat and experience Great Salt Lake’s ecosystem first- hand.
 You will likely see Eared Grebes and various gulls, although this is not a birding trip.
 This excursion is a hands-on learning experience about GSL ecology and current research projects.
 The geology and history of the islands and other landscapes will be discussed.
-Meet at the Antelope Island State Park Marina at 12:45 pm.
+Meet at the GREAT SALT LAKE MARINA at 12:45 pm.
 This trip is weather permitting.
+The boat will not be able to go out if the wind is over 10 mph.
+Call John at 801-721-9780 for questions.

 Limit 8.
 Own vehicles.
 Cost $40